ginpei/jQuery.gpKey/README.txt

 Copyright (c) 2011 Takanashi Ginpei http://ginpen.com

-Released under the MIT License. http://www.opensource.org/licenses/mit-license.php
+Released under the MIT License for personal use. http://www.opensource.org/licenses/mit-license.php

+For other use, please contact me.
+I believe you to use easy English. :)

 ================================================================